 Contributor: Jessica Johnson (@PrincipalJ)

 Jessica Johnson is an elementary school principal in Wisconsin.
 She is the 2014 Wisconsin Elementary School Principal of the Year.
 She has previously taught in Minnesota and worked as an instructional coach and assistant principal in Arizona, earning her master’s degree at Arizona State University.
-As a continuing learner, she is passionate about literacy, principal productivity, social media, technology integration, and leading with a “coaching hat” as an administrator.
-She is the co-author of The Coach Approach to School Leadership (ASCD, 2017).
+As a continuous learner, she is passionate about literacy, principal productivity, social media, technology integration, and leading with a “coaching hat” as an administrator.
+She is the co-author of The Coach Approach to School Leadership (ASCD).